kazmer97/accelerated-intelligent-document-processing-on-aws/docs/extraction.md

 customer_address: 456 Oak Ave, City, State 67890
 ```

-The YAML version uses approximately 25% fewer tokens while maintaining the same information content.
+The YAML version uses approximately 25% fewer tokens while maintaining the same
+information content.

 ## Traditional vs Agentic Extraction Comparison

-The main performance difference is in the schema adherence over multiple invocations as the agent is required to validate against a
+The main performance difference is in the schema adherence over multiple
+invocations as the agent is required to validate against a pydantic model and
-pydantic model and has a retry and review mechanisms over the single invocation of the traditional method.
+has a retry and review mechanisms over the single invocation of the traditional
+method.

 ## Best Practices

-1. **Enable Agentic**:

-2. **Clear Attribute Descriptions**: Include detail on where and how information appears in the document.
-More specific descriptions lead to better extraction results.

-3. **Balance Precision and Recall**: Decide whether false positives or false negatives are more problematic for your use case and adjust the prompt accordingly.

-4. **Optimize Few-Shot Examples**: Select diverse, representative examples that cover common variations in your document formats and challenging edge cases.

-5. **Use CachePoint Strategically**: Position CachePoint tags to maximize caching of static content while isolating dynamic content, placing them right before document text is introduced.

-6. **Leverage Image Examples**: When providing few-shot examples with `imagePath`, ensure the images highlight the key fields to extract, especially for visually complex documents.

-7. **Monitor Evaluation Results**: Use the evaluation framework to identify extraction issues and iteratively refine your prompts and examples.

-8. **Choose Appropriate Models**: Select models based on your task requirements:
-   - `us.amazon.nova-pro-v1:0` - Best for complex extraction with few-shot learning
-   - `us.anthropic.claude-3-5-haiku-20241022-v1:0` - Good balance of performance vs. cost
-   - `us.anthropic.claude-3-7-sonnet-20250219-v1:0` - Highest accuracy for specialized tasks

-For agentic extraction claude sonnet models are recommended.

-9. **Handle Document Variations**: Consider creating separate document classes for significantly different layouts of the same document type rather than trying to handle all variations with a single class.

-10. **Test Extraction Pipeline End-to-End**: Validate your extraction configuration with the full pipeline including OCR, classification, and extraction to ensure components work together effectively.

-11. **Optimize Image Dimensions**: Configure image dimensions based on document complexity - use higher resolution for forms and tables, standard resolution for simple text documents.

-12. **Balance Quality vs Performance**: Higher resolution images provide better extraction accuracy but consume more resources and processing time.
+<<<<<<< HEAD

+1. **Clear Attribute Descriptions**: Include detail on where and how information
+   appears in the document.
+More specific descriptions lead to better extraction
+   results.

+2. **Balance Precision and Recall**: Decide whether false positives or false
+   negatives are more problematic for your use case and adjust the prompt
+   accordingly.

+3. **Optimize Few-Shot Examples**: Select diverse, representative examples that
+   cover common variations in your document formats and challenging edge cases.

+4. **Use CachePoint Strategically**: Position CachePoint tags to maximize
+   caching of static content while isolating dynamic content, placing them right
+   before document text is introduced.

+5. **Leverage Image Examples**: When providing few-shot examples with
+   `imagePath`, ensure the images highlight the key fields to extract,
+   especially for visually complex documents.

+6. **Monitor Evaluation Results**: Use the evaluation framework to identify
+   extraction issues and iteratively refine your prompts and examples.

+7. **Choose Appropriate Models**: Select models based on your task requirements:

+   - `us.amazon.nova-pro-v1:0` - Best for complex extraction with few-shot
+     learning
+   - `us.anthropic.claude-3-5-haiku-20241022-v1:0` - Good balance of performance
+     vs. cost
+   - `us.anthropic.claude-3-7-sonnet-20250219-v1:0` - Highest accuracy for
+     specialized tasks

+8. **Handle Document Variations**: Consider creating separate document classes
+   for significantly different layouts of the same document type rather than
+   trying to handle all variations with a single class.

+9. **Test Extraction Pipeline End-to-End**: Validate your extraction
+   configuration with the full pipeline including OCR, classification, and
+   extraction to ensure components work together effectively.

+10. **Optimize Image Dimensions**: Configure image dimensions based on document
+    complexity - use higher resolution for forms and tables, standard resolution
+    for simple text documents.

+11. # **Balance Quality vs Performance**: Higher resolution images provide better extraction accuracy but consume more resources and processing time.
+12. **Enable Agentic for Production**: Use agentic extraction for any production
+    workload requiring consistent, validated data.

+13. **Clear Attribute Descriptions**: Include detail on where and how
+    information appears in the document.
+More specific descriptions lead to
+    better extraction results.

+14. **Balance Precision and Recall**: Decide whether false positives or false
+    negatives are more problematic for your use case and adjust the prompt
+    accordingly.

+15. **Optimize Few-Shot Examples**: Select diverse, representative examples that
+    cover common variations in your document formats and challenging edge cases.

+16. **Use CachePoint Strategically**: Position CachePoint tags to maximize
+    caching of static content while isolating dynamic content, placing them
+    right before document text is introduced.

+17. **Leverage Image Examples**: When providing few-shot examples with
+    `imagePath`, ensure the images highlight the key fields to extract,
+    especially for visually complex documents.

+18. **Monitor Evaluation Results**: Use the evaluation framework to identify
+    extraction issues and iteratively refine your prompts and examples.

+19. **Choose Appropriate Models**: Select models based on your task
+    requirements:

+    - **For Agentic Extraction (Recommended)**:
+      - `anthropic.claude-3-5-sonnet-20241022-v2:0` - Best overall for agentic
+        extraction
+      - `anthropic.claude-3-7-sonnet-20250219-v1:0` - Latest Sonnet with
+        enhanced capabilities
+      - `us.amazon.nova-pro-v1:0` - AWS native alternative with good performance
+    - **For Traditional Extraction**:
+      - `anthropic.claude-3-haiku-20240307-v1:0` - Fast and cost-effective for
+        simple extraction
+      - `us.amazon.nova-lite-v1:0` - Lightweight option for basic documents

+20. **Handle Document Variations**: Consider creating separate document classes
+    for significantly different layouts of the same document type rather than
+    trying to handle all variations with a single class.

+21. **Test Extraction Pipeline End-to-End**: Validate your extraction
+    configuration with the full pipeline including OCR, classification, and
+    extraction to ensure components work together effectively.

+22. **Optimize Image Dimensions**: Configure image dimensions based on document
+    complexity - use higher resolution for forms and tables, standard resolution
+    for simple text documents.

+23. **Balance Quality vs Performance**: Higher resolution images provide better
+    extraction accuracy but consume more resources and processing time.
+    > > > > > > > e9314b6b (Unified formatting for YAML, MD, JSON)